Unboxed-Software/solana-course/content/intro-to-writing-data.md

-# Writing Data To The Solana Network
+# Write Data To The Solana Network

 # Lesson Objectives